 Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
 Section 1575.203 establishes the active employee's rate which is 0.65% of pay.
 Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public.
-The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
+The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act, which is 0.75% of each active employee's pay for fiscal year 2023.
 The table on the next page shows contributions to the TRS-Care plan by type of contributor.

-NOTES TO THE FINANCIAL STATEMENTS AT AND FOR THE YEAR ENDED AUGUST 31, 2023
+NOTES TO THE FINANCIAL STATEMENTS AT AND FOR THE YEAR ENDED AUGUST 31, 2024